Airspace and Telecommunications Licensing

 Airspace can be defined not only as property within the right of way limits of an existing operating highway, but all Caltrans owned and operated facilities that are used to support the transportation system.
 Airspace is not property held for a future transportation use (those properties are managed by the Property Management Branch) nor is it available for sale as it is not excess or surplus to the State's needs.
 Sales of Caltrans' property is handled by the Excess Lands Branch.

 By leasing airspace sites and licensing wireless facilities within freeway right of way, Airspace generates revenue that is deposited into the State Highway Account.
 From there the funds are transferred to the Public Transportation Account and are then made available for public mass transportation projects within the State of California.

 If you have seen one of our For Lease signs or have identified property that is probably state highway right of way and may be of interest to you on a short or long term basis, please contact one or our District Airspace/Wireless Coordinators.

-- Statewide Airspace Staff (DOCX)
+- Statewide Airspace Staff (PDF)

 - Telecommunications (Wireless) Licensing Program

 - Procedure for Leasing Airspace to Public Entities - Resolution G-19-43 (PDF)

 - Federal HighWay Administration (FHWA) Property Management (including Airspace)